 Apply directly on the infected area using a cotton swab or bluem® applicator kit.
 Leave the gel on the oral ulcer for as long as possible and avoid touching it with your fingers.

 For an improved result, do not use an alcohol-based mouthwash as this can damage your mucosa.
 Instead, use bluem® mouthwash to help gently sooth oral ulcers and fight infection with its antibacterial action.

 bluem® oral gel can also be used to treat a wide range of other oral problems, including inflamed gums, periodontitis and peri-implantitis.
 It can be used to improve the aftercare for dental implants too.

 FAQ about oral ulcers

-No, they are not contagious.
-They cannot be transferred through saliva, kissing, drinking from each others’ glass or any other physical contact.
+No, mouth ulcers are not contagious.
+They cannot be transferred through saliva, kissing, drinking from other people’s glass or any other physical contact.

 Are oral ulcers the same as herpes blisters?

-Oral ulcers often have another way of appearing and there is not enough evidence saying these two are connected.
+Oral ulcers often have another way of appearing and there is not enough evidence to confirm that the two are connected.

-The treatment is the same though: use our oral gel.
-If you have more questions about this subject, please ask BlueM’s nutritionist Laura for more information: firstname.lastname@example.org
+If you have more questions about this subject, please ask bluem®‘s nutritionist Laura for more information: firstname.lastname@example.org